 - At least 50 % of the total number of 6 – 14 years old children gain access to primary school.

-- Educational mobile teams will be set up in Anlong Veng, Trapeang Prasat, Varin and Angkor Chum.
+- Educational mobile teams set up in Anlong Veng, Trapeang Prasat, Varin and Angkor Chum.
 Each will have a clear structure, role and set of responsibilities to help provide regular in-service teacher training.

 - Supervisors at the Provincial Education Office will have structured cooperation with the District educational supervisors to continually improve the program.